 I hope that you find the games useful.

-Check out our collection of print and digital activities that includes
+Check out our first collection of print and digital activities that includes

 - Explanations for each concept, o’clock, half past, quarter past and to, minutes, seconds,